-Yeah, I guess you can call me a patch pirate – but not in the derogatory sense of the name.
+Yeah, I guess you can call me a patch pirate – but not in the derogatory sense of the phrase.
 I like patches, I’ve collected bass fishing patches all my life and I continue to collect bass fishing patches.
 It used to be by mail order, tackle shop purchase or early Bass Pro purchases but lately those venues have dried up.
 Now it’s all about online auctions or the nice person who contacts me and sends me their collection.

 Anyway, with talk on the Mid-America Bass Tournament Fishing History site about who or what some of these organizations were, I thought I’d post a bit of memorabilia related to the past bass fishing organizations National Bass Association, Project Sports Inc and American Bass Fisherman.